 Born Aristotle George Agganis in Lynn, Massachusetts, on April 30, 1930, Harry Agganis was the seventh and last child of George and Georgia Agganis, immigrants from the village of Loggonike in Sparta, Greece.

-Harry’s mother called him “Ari” and over the years this nickname became Americanized to “Harry” by his friends.
-Later on, Harry was affectionately known as “The Golden Greek” in recognition of both his proud heritage and outstanding athletic achievements.
+Harry was called “Ari” by his Greek mom (short for “Aristotle”) which became Americanized to “Harry” by his friends.
+Later on in his life, Harry was affectionately known as “The Golden Greek” in recognition of both his proud heritage and outstanding athletic achievements.

 By 1948, Harry was a football, basketball, and baseball phenomenon at Lynn Classical High School; seventy-five colleges including Notre Dame tried to recruit the young sensation.
 Harry’s mother-with whom Harry was close-had been widowed in 1946 and Harry wanted to attend a college that allowed him to stay near her while he pursued his academic and athletic goals.
 Boston University was a perfect fit.

-Agganis more than fulfilled his athletic promise while attending Boston University, winning awards for his exploits on both the gridiron and the diamond.
-After his sophomore year, Harry’s collegiate career was put on hold when he was activated for the Korean War; he ultimately served 15 months in the Marine Corps in 1950-51.
-Never called to Korea, Harry spent his service time at Camp LeJuene in North Carolina, where he played football and baseball and was named Most Valuable Player of the National Baseball Congress tournament in Wichita, Kansas.
+Agganis fulfilled his athletic promise while attending Boston University, winning awards on both the gridiron and the diamond.
+After his sophomore year, Harry’s collegiate career was put on hold when he was activated for the Korean War where he served 15 months in the Marine Corps between 1950-51.

 Worry not about the Agganis legend.